 Since this stir-fry uses a small amount of soy sauce, I built flavor with lots of fresh garlic.
 I used about 4 cloves and sliced them really thin.
 Of course I also added some heat with red pepper flakes.
 I made a separate batch for the kids without the pepper flakes.
 Another way to cut back on sodium, or if you are gluten free, is to use Coconut Aminos.
 I've been using Coconut Aminos for over a year now, and my kids actually prefer the taste over soy sauce.
 You still get some saltiness, but the coconut also gives a hint of sweetness.
 The best part is that it has almost 70% less sodium than regular soy sauce.

-This Garlic Shrimp and Broccoli is a stir-fry, and if you don't have a wok, then I suggest using a large skillet.
+This Garlic Shrimp and Broccoli is a stir-fry, and if you don't have a wok, then I use a large skillet.
 You don't have to use a wok for Asian cooking, it just helps to make the stir-fry quicker since you can cook up and along the sides of the wok as you are tossing the ingredients.
-If you are looking to purchase one, I suggest a carbon steel one, over a non-stick one.
+If you are looking to purchase one, I suggest a carbon steel one.
 Like all stir-fry's, have your ingredients prepped and ready.
 Serve the Garlic Shrimp and Broccoli with some Jasmine brown rice, or make it even more low-carb with a side of cauliflower rice.
 Either way, It's going to be healthier than take-out.

 Be sure to tag me on IG @ThaiCaliente if you make any of my recipes and follow me on Pinterest to save them to your boards.

 - 2 Cups Broccoli Florets Fresh or Frozen

 - 2 tablespoon Coconut Aminos

 - 1 tablespoon Golden Mountain Sauce or regular Soy Sauce If GF or low sodium, just use Coconut Aminos.